WildernessLabs/Chloroplast/README.md

 1. Install Chloroplast.

     There are [several ways to install Chloroplast](https://github.com/WildernessLabs/Chloroplast/blob/main/docs/source/Installing/index.md#package-repository).
-This will isntall it from NuGet as a global tool.
+This will install it from NuGet as a global tool.

     ```
     dotnet tool install Chloroplast.Tool -g